This tutorial covers:

 }

-In this file, we imported the necessary modules to handle the HTTP requests and injected the ProductService
+This file imports the modules needed to handle the HTTP requests and injects the ProductService

 that was created earlier into the controller.
-That was done through the constructor to make use of the functions that are already defined within ProductService
+The constructor makes use of the functions that are already defined within ProductService

 - The